mico666/Modification-Digital-Signature/README.md

 # Modification-Tolerant Signature Scheme (MTSS)

 This project implements a Modification-Tolerant Signature Scheme (MTSS) based on the thesis: **Modification-Tolerant Signature Schemes using Combinatorial Group Testing: Theory, Algorithms, and Implementation**.
-This scheme enables robust digital signatures that can withstand certain types of modifications, ensuring reliable verification of file integrity and authenticity.
+This scheme enables robust digital signatures that can locate up to certain numbers (d) of modifications.

 ## Project Overview